Hello, I'm Kristi Knight.

 Over the course of the next 8 months, while continuing the training as maintenance, our son was even able to gain 14 pounds.
 He could eat from any restaurant and he could try new foods.
 Even sleepovers weren’t stressful because he could find something to eat anywhere he went.

-One year after his first Neurofeedback training session, he had a dental cleaning appointment.
+One year after his first NeurOptimal(R) Neurofeedback training session, he had a dental cleaning appointment.

-This was the ultimate test of how much Neurofeedback had helped the anxiety he had suffered from for years.
+This was the ultimate test of how much he had gained as a result of the training.
 As I sat in the waiting room, I recalled how easy it had been on this day to get him to this appointment compared to years prior.
 I had only given him one day’s notice of the appointment, and I had not seen one tear, nor heard any complaining of a stomach ache that day.
 He did not even ask me to come back to the room with him.
 It was a complete reversal of what we had encountered for years prior.
 Patiently I waited for the results.

 When he came out of the appointment, he smiled and showed me his teeth.
 Then he proudly announced that he was cavity-free.
 I was in shock.
 I fought back tears of joy and relief, knowing this training really had worked for our son.
 My husband, who had been skeptical of this, but agreed that it had to be the training causing these remarkable changes in our son.

-The Neurofeedback did what we had hoped in reducing his anxiety so that he could manage and function normally.
+NeurOptimal(R) Neurofeedback did what we had hoped, so that he could manage and function normally.
 It did not take the feeding disorder away from him, nor did it take away the reading fluency disability.
 But what it did was so much more.
-It helped him manage the stress and anxiety related to each of these issues—making every day so much brighter.
+It helped him manage —making every day so much brighter.

-Following that success, the training did not stop at my son.
-I quickly got my daughter started, who had struggled with ADHD her entire life.
+Following that success, the training did not stop with my son.
+I quickly got my daughter started, who had struggled with performance issues her entire life.
 We had tried every medicine and method of counseling known, but overall, nothing ever worked for her without some unfortunate side effects.

-I hoped it would help her in some way deal with the debilitating attention problems.
+I hoped it would help her in some way deal with the debilitating problems that caused feelings of being out of balance.
 When we began to see her response to the training, I knew that this work was what I had waited my whole life to do—to help others.

 The struggles with my son and my daughter were different, but both were real and painful to watch as a parent.
 Finding a way to help others is a true passion of mine, and it’s what led me to the founding of Brain Fitness.
 Sometimes when you are not looking, things just happen that were meant to be.
 I was not looking for a second career in life, but I certainly found one.